Best small cars for 2020

 Plus they're affordable to buy and run, and practical so they cope well with everyday duties.
-From shopping and the school run, to ferrying about friends or even a daily commute, the best small cars are up to the job.
+From shopping and the school run, to ferrying around friends or even a daily commute, the best small cars are up to the job.

-Best used small cars
+The best used small cars

 Not found the car for you?
 Click to jump straight to all our small car reviews.

 Small cars are, well, small, but that doesn't mean they need to feel cramped.
 We've found models that are deceptively spacious with more legroom than you would expect from the outside.
 That said, we've found cars that are a tight squeeze for two occupants, let alone five.